 get customers in.'
 If it is cloud you can try stuff out, see

 Jo Maitland: Yes, exactly.
 True, true.
-I do not know, I think
+I do not know, I think trying to

 build out your own data centers these days is crazy; the expense